inspirehep/idutils/README.rst

 Note
 ====

-Please not this is a fork to support python 2, for INSPIRE legacy.
+Please note this is a fork to support python 2, for INSPIRE legacy.